magentabusiness/magentabusiness.github.io/docs/trendz/getting-started.md

 The goal of this tutorial is to demonstrate the basic usage of Trendz Analytics.
 You will learn how to:

 * Log in to Trendz for the first time
-* Discover topology from ThingsBoard
+* Discover topology from IoT Hub
 * Create basic visualizations
-* Add a Trendz view to a ThingsBoard dashboard
+* Add a Trendz view to a IoT Hub dashboard
 * Calculate new telemetry based on existing telemetry
 * Predict telemetry using historical data
 * Detect anomalies in telemetry data